Change Log All notable changes to this project will be documented in this file. This project adheres to [Semantic Versioning](http://semver.org/). ## [Unreleased] ### Added - zh-CN and zh-TW translations from @tianshuo. - de translation from @mpbzh. ## [0.3.0] - 2015-12-03 ### Added - RU translation

 Don’t let your friends dump git logs into CHANGELOGs™

-A CHANGELOG is a file which contains a curated chronologically ordered list of notable changes for each version of an open source project.
+A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.